 17. Favorite parts of being in a gay relationship?

 Argentino: We are almost sharing things together including clothes, underwear, and even our bank account to build our future together.
-We can be brother, boyfriend, husband, holiday partner and gym buddy at the same time.
-Best decision that I made in my life, and no regret.
+We can be a brother, boyfriend, husband, holiday partner and gym buddy at the same time.
+The best decision that I made in my life, and no regret.